vsummet/cms230notes/labs/lab-gdb.md

 Breakpoint 1 at 0x4005da: file gdb_demo.c, line 4.
 (gdb)
 ```
+You can also set breakpoints using the file name and line number if you have multiple files in your program: `break gdb_demo.c:4`.
+Breakpoints are one of the most powerful concepts in any debugger.
+You can read more about (http://www.unknownroad.com/rtfm/gdbtut/gdbbreak.html)[commands to manipulate breakpoints] (which will come in very handy on future projects.

-Now, I can restart the program with run (type `y` to confirm you really want to start the program over) and it'll run like last time, but it'll pause when we get into fun.
+Now, I can restart the program with `run` (type `y` to confirm you really want to start the program over) and it'll run like last time, but it'll pause when we get into `fun`.
 ```
 (gdb) run
 The program being debugged has been started already.